momer@soryy:/$ cd /home/soryy

 I'm not really sure anymore.
 I worked through the issue about a month ago, but can tell you this:

-It's not necessarily due to the custom Kernel that OVH loads into their servers.
+1. It’s not necessarily due to the custom Kernel that OVH loads into their servers.
 Well, at least if they actually do give you the distribution kernel when you deploy a custom build and uncheck the option to use their kernel.
-However, you should never use the OVH custom kernel if you plan on using linux containers.
-Just install lxc and run

-- If you're not on OVH but landed here because you're having issues with your firewall and containers, you should note that adding IPTables rules after your docker daemon has started is a bad idea.
-You can see why just by glancing at the http://play.golang.org/p/A8ait0fsSo.
+to see a list of incompatibilities [0].
+You can switch out your kernel or ensure that you deselect the option to use a custom kernel when you’re going through the set-up process for your host machine.
+2. I had issues with containers running on a host which was running Ubuntu 14.04 being unable to resolve any DNS.< 3.
+If you’re not on OVH but landed here because you’re having issues with your firewall and containers, you should note that adding IPTables rules after your docker daemon has started is a bad idea.
+You can see why just by glancing at the Network Driver

 Fix it fix it fix it fix it fix it fix it

-There's no need to uninstall bind9 or resolvconf.
-Simply use Google's public DNS servers instead by adding them to your box's network config.
+There’s no need to uninstall bind9 or resolvconf.
+Simply use Google’s public DNS servers instead by adding them to your box’s network config.
+Don’t add the definitions to /etc/resolv.conf, as they’ll be removed on reboot.
+Add them to /etc/network/interfaces on your host like so:

 # /etc/network/interfaces